 With Paul Cowan, Simon is defending EMCOR on a main contractor’s delay and defects claim, and pursuing EMCOR’s counterclaims for extension of time and £millions of loss and expense.
 This high profile litigation arises from the construction of the Rolls Building, now home to the Commercial Court, the TCC and much of the Chancery Division.
-A copy of the reported judgment on preliminary issues can be found here.
-The dominant first issue, on which Paul and Simon were successful, will be heard by the Court of Appeal (citation: EWCA Civ 65).
+Paul and Simon succeeded on preliminary issues in the case (reported at B.L.R.
+382) and in the Court of Appeal (citation: EWCA Civ 65).
 The trial is in June 2017.

 Various Claimants v (1) Unite the Union (2) EAD LLP (3) EAD Solicitors (A Firm)

 With Simon Monty QC, Simon appeared for Unite the Union (the UK’s largest independent trade union) on a 4 week trial.
 The litigation arose from the implementation in 2005 of ‘single status’ pay for thousands of men and women employed by Birmingham City Council.
 The implementation was designed to eradicate gender based inequalities of pay, but gave rise to mass litigation, which the various claimants in these High Court proceedings alleged had been mishandled.
 The case involved highly complex questions of duty and limitation.
 The trial was settled during its third week.